-Fine arts and foundation courses provide a basis for study of all the art and design disciplines.
+Fine arts and foundation courses provide a basis for study of art and design disciplines.
 Beginning artists and illustrators are introduced to essential tools and ideas, while those with more experience develop their skills and creativity in more advanced courses.